d0k3/GodMode9/resources/lua-doc.md

 -- | -- | --
 goto | http://lua-users.org/wiki/GotoStatement |
 labelsel | ui.ask_selection |
-keychk | ui.check_key |
-echo | ui.echo |
+for | fs.find_all | Recursive searching does not work exactly the same, it will search for the filename in all directories keychk | ui.check_key | echo | ui.echo |
 qr | ui.show_qr |